 Analysis of real estate financing including lending policies and problems in financing transactions in residential, apartment, commercial and special purpose properties.
 Methods of financing properties are emphasized.
-CSU

-193 REAL ESTATE LEGAL ASPECTS 3 UNITS 3 hours lecture
+193 REAL ESTATE LEGAL ASPECTS 3 UNITS

 Study of the law governing real property, its sale, lease, hypothecation or other conveyance.
-Instruments utilized in conveyance or lease of such property will be examined and prepared.
-CSU
+Instruments utilized in conveyance or lease of such property will be examined.